Ballet for Seniors

 When will assessments be held?

 Assessments will be held on a day during the assessment period.
-It is usually a weekday, and we will not know an exact date until at least July when it is issued by the RAD once all entries have been processed.
-It is possible you will need to take some time off work/school.
-You will generally need to be available for around 2 hours to prepare for, and complete your assessment.
-When submitting your registration, you will need to let us know of any dates you know of that you will be unavailable.
+It is usually a weekday, and we will not know an exact date until at least June when it is issued by the RAD once all entries have been processed.

 Where will assessments be held?

-Assessments will be held at Simply Ballet’s studios
+Assessments will be held at Simply Ballet’s studios – King George Hall, 4A Koongarra Court, Magill SA

 Are there extra classes or rehearsals?

-All levels (except DTYOT) will require at least 1 dress rehearsal, to be scheduled on a Friday evening, Saturday afternoon, or Sunday depending on student and studio availability.
-This will take place 1-2 weeks before the assessment date.
+All levels (except Dance to Your Own Tune) will require at least 1 dress rehearsal, to be scheduled on a Friday evening, Saturday afternoon, or Sunday depending on student and studio availability.

 Dress rehearsals are already included in the assessment costs you pay to Simply Ballet.